 2. Detailed Settings Introduction

-1) Line: This represents the virtual fence line or zone intrusion/linger area.
+1) Line: This represents the virtual line or zone intrusion/loitering area.

-2) Edit: Tap to configure the length, shape of the smart event, and crossing direction of the virtual fence alert.
+2) Edit: Tap to configure the length, shape of the smart event, and crossing direction of the line crossing alert.

-3) Name: Assign a custom name to the virtual fence.
+3) Name: Assign a custom name to the alert.

-4) Detection Type: Choose the object types (e.g., person, vehicle, animal) that will trigger an alarm when crossing the fence.
-If all are selected, the camera will detect and alert for any of these objects crossing the fence in the set direction.
+4) Detection Type: Choose the object types (e.g., person, vehicle, animal) that will trigger an alarm when crossing the line.
+If all are selected, the camera will detect and alert for any of these objects crossing the line in the set direction.

 5) Sensitivity: Higher sensitivity increases the likelihood of detecting objects crossing the boundary.

-6) Alarm Delay: (This setting is only supported for Zone Intrusion and Zone Linger Alert).
+6) Alarm Delay: (This setting is only supported for Zone Intrusion and Zone Loitering Alert).
 Alarm will be triggered when a detection object stays in the detection zone longer than the set time.

 Tap Edit to enter the Smart Event configuration (Figure 1).